NYT Connections Hints, Answers & Clues -

 This one skews hard — one group should click quickly once you spot the theme, but the number-disguise category will likely cost players a mistake or two before it lands.

-NYT Connections Words: Hints & Clues for May 1, 2026
+Connections Hints for Every Word in the May 1, 2026 Puzzle

 POUR